-We invite you to try new exhibits and programs that showcase this unique place’s wide and diverse history.
+Experience programs showcasing this unique place’s deep and diverse history.

 Sharing a broader history

 Specific elements of what visitors can experience in 2019:

 - Costumed staff who demonstrate skills of the past.

 - Demonstrations of historical games such as baseball, in which visitors of all ages can participate.